-In general, the CSRTG focuses on safety-related issues that can be classified as acute and occurring on a specific flight.
-Chronic issues such as air quality or general product safety, that might otherwise be termed 'cabin safety,' are typically not under the CSRTG umbrella.
+In general, the FCSRG focuses on safety-related issues that can be classified as acute and occurring on a specific flight.
+Chronic issues such as air quality or general product safety, that might otherwise be termed 'cabin safety,' are typically not under the FCSRG umbrella.

 In-flight safety consists of protection against the effects of 1) fire, 2) turbulence, and 3) decompression, as well as the means to address 4) medical emergencies.

-Item 1) is primarily a function of design practice, flammability of materials, emergency equipment and procedural considerations (e.g., no smoking in lavatories).
+Item 1) is primarily a function of design practice, flammability of materials, fuel systems and cargo, emergency equipment and procedural considerations (e.g., no smoking in lavatories).